The following professionals lent their expertise to this article:

 • Radiographic Technology Review

-Best For: Students who want to enter the radiologic technology field as quickly as possible but may want to earn a bachelor’s degree later on.
+Best for: Students who want to enter the radiologic technology field as quickly as possible, but who may want to earn a bachelor’s degree later on.

 FIND PROGRAMS NEAR YOU: